Cutting Edge Solutions...

-Marietta Property Division Lawyers
+Marietta Property Division Attorneys

 At the Marietta, Georgia, law office of Hill Macdonald, LLC, our skilled family law attorneys’ goal is to ensure that our clients receive all that they are entitled to in contested or high-asset divorces, as well as minimize their debt responsibilities.

-Marietta Equitable Distribution Attorneys
+Marietta Equitable Distribution Lawyers

 Georgia is an equitable distribution state.
 Equitable, however, is not necessarily defined as a 50-50 division of assets and debt.
 Fair property division is a matter of discretion left to the judge or jury hearing your case.
 Assets and debts to be divided are the assets and debt as of the date of your divorce decree, not future totals.